If you’re with a business that has supplied, or is thinking of supplying to government, we’d like to hear from you.

-We are seeking feedback from organisations that supply government on how the procurement of goods and services is undertaken across government in our fourth annual business survey.
-This includes procurement by any government department, ministry, crown entity, district health board, tertiary education institution or local authority, not just MBIE.
+We are seeking feedback from businesses that supply government on how the procurement of goods and services is undertaken across government.
+This includes any government department, ministry, crown entity, district health board, tertiary education institution or local authority - not just MBIE.
 Your feedback is critical in helping us improve government procurement practice.

-Read the results from last year's survey.
+You can read about the results from the last survey.